sejavichan/robotics_challenge/README.md

 ## Installation instructions

-This branch has been specifically adapted to the ROS Melodic distribution, and tested in Ubuntu 18.04.
+This branch has been specifically adapted to the ROS Melodic distribution, and tested in Ubuntu 18.04 and Ubuntu 20.04.

 We provide you with a useful installation script that you can use for easily installing it into a ROS workspace.
 To use it you have to specify the target catkin workspace where the node should be installed.
 To do this you can use: